 It was through marital arts that Debbie realized she could incorporate new energy patterns and movements into class.
 From that day forward she never watned to put her shoes on again to workout.
 She also took on the radical idea that working out didn't have to hurt to get excellent results.

 At that time, the widely accepted health mantra was, “no pain, no gain.”
 Together, Carlos and Debbie rejected that notion and defined a new approach to wellness – one that broke away from high-impact aerobics, repetitive movement and mind-body separation.
-They spent the next 13 years working, living and creating Nia together.
+They spent the next 13 years creating Nia together.

 This catalyzed a tremendous shift towards fusion fitness.
 Rather than obsessing over physical results, Nia tuned into the needs of the body, mind, spirit and emotions.
 Athletes, dancers, casual exercisers and gym-haters alike began to embrace the movement lifestyle because it felt good.
 It was exhilarating, not guilt-driven; expressive instead of one-dimensional.
 Healing, not exhausting.
 Nia ultimately forged the category known as mind-body fitness today.